a-kassem/DCCS/README.md

    This directory contains the relevant academic papers and our own project report.
 3) scratch/Convergence
   This directory contains the code used for our evaluations on the single-rack topology.
-  The directory dccs_conv_without_flow_num includes the code relevant to the flow num problem described in the challenges section of our report (challenge 3.a).
+  The directory dccs_conv_without_flow_num includes the code relevant to the flow num problem described in the DCCS improvement section of our report.
   The directory defective_dccs_conv includes the code with a too large drain cycle.
 5) scratch/Fairness
   This directory contains the code used for our evaluations on the multi-bottleneck topology.
   The directory defective_dctcp_fairness includes the code relevant to the delack problem described in the challenges section of our report (challenge 1).
-6) src/internet/model
+7) src/internet/model
    This directory contains the source code and headers of the relevant protocols (DCCS, DCTCP, DC-Vegas).
-7) src/internet/dccs_makefile
+8) src/internet/dccs_makefile
    This direcory contains our updated CMakeLists.txt file.
    We recommend adding our protocols manually to your own CMakeLists.txt, and not directly copying this file.